 At each replicate WTG foundation and the two OSS, a BAG survey design will be used for statistical evaluation of the spatial and temporal changes in the surrounding benthic habitat (Underwood 1994; Methratta 2020).
 Data will be collected before and after installation and operation of Empire Wind at stations oriented along a gradient from select foundations (Figure 4-3).
+Each transect will include stations that sample the edge of the scour protection layer and the surrounding soft sediment.
 This BAG design is based on an understanding of the complexities of habitat distribution at Empire Wind (COP Appendix T, Tetra Tech 2022), and an analysis of benthic monitoring results from European wind farms and the RODEO study at BIWF (HDR 2020; Coates et al. 2014; Dannheim et al. 2019; Degraer et al. 2018; Lefaible et al. 2019; Lindeboom et al. 2011).
 The proposed BAG survey design eliminates the need for a reference area, as this design is focused on sampling along a spatial gradient within the area of interest rather than using a control location that may not be truly representative of the conditions within the area of interest (Methratta 2020).
 This design also allows for the examination of spatial variation within the wind farm and does not assume homogeneity across sampling stations (Methratta 2020).

 The pre-construction benthic survey will be conducted in late summer or early fall (August to October) prior to the start of construction to document benthic habitats prior to disturbance (baseline).
 The next survey will occur during the first late summer/early fall following construction (Y0).
 The survey will then be repeated annually for the next three years (Y1, Y2, Y3) and again five years after construction (Y5).
 All surveys will be conducted in the same seasonal time frame, which will be during late summer or early fall to capture peak biomass and diversity of benthic organisms in alignment with previous studies (Deepwater Wind South Fork 2020; HDR 2020; NYSERDA 2017; Stokesbury 2013, 2014; LaFrance et al. 2010, 2014).
 Benthic habitats in the northwest Atlantic are generally stable with little seasonality in the absence of physical disturbance or organic enrichment (Steimle 1982; Reid et al. 1991; Theroux and Wigley 1998; HDR 2020).